ansible/awx-operator/docs/README.md

 # Building the Ansible AWX Operator Docs

-To make a local copy of the AWX Operator docs:
+To build the AWX Operator docs locally:

-1. cd to the /docs directory.
+1. Clone the AWX operator repository.
+2. From the root directory:
-2. pip install --user -r requirements.txt
+    a.  pip install --user -r docs/requirements.txt
-3. mkdocs build
+    b.  mkdocs build